fluid-project/handbook.floeproject.org/src/documents/WebGamesAndSimulations.md

 Many users, not just users of screen readers, use the keyboard to interact with their computer.
 Some users may be using a keypad, a joystick mapped to keys, or a single-switch to navigate a virtual keyboard.
 A succinct keyboard interaction will help these learners focus on the content and not the mechanics of interaction.

 * Tab order should be consistent with existing user experiences and conventions.
-Generally tab order follows reading order for your region (i.e. left-to-right, top-to-bottom).
+Generally tab order follows reading order for your region (e.g. left-to-right, top-to-bottom).
-* Use custom hotkeys with caution as many screen readers have their own keys related to navigation and interaction.
+* Mny screen readers have their own keys related to navigation and interaction - use custom hotkeys with caution.
 * Default browser focus styling is often too subtle to be noticeable by many users.
-It is recommended to use focus styling that is more noticeable by either using a thicker border and better colour contrast.
+It is recommended to use focus styling that is more noticeable by either using a thicker border or better colour contrast.

 You want to get your users into the experience as quickly as possible:
-* If there is a group of navigation elements such as a site menu, navigation breadcrumb, or other common "header" features up front - use accessibility "skip" links to jump to the main content.
+* If there is a group of navigation elements such as a site menu, navigation breadcrumb, or other common "header" features up front, use accessibility "skip" links to jump to the main content.
 Also using HTML 5 semantic markup such as `<nav>` and `<header>` will help screen readers identify content and be able to skip past them if needed.
     * To add a skip link to your content, see this article on WebAIM: <a href="http://webaim.org/techniques/skipnav/" rel="nofollow" target="_blank" class="link-external">http://webaim.org/techniques/skipnav/</a>
-* Tab order should properly "cycle around" when tabbing through.
-Watch for focus traps or hidden elements which may break the game for users.
+* When tabbing through - focus should "wrap around" to the start of the tab order when the end has been reached.
+Watch for focus traps or hidden elements which may confuse or break the game for users.

 ##  Images, Symbols, Math, Icons, and Glyphs

-Make sure that symbols, math notation, and other glyphs have the desired textual output.
-For example: 1/2 should read as “one half” and not “one slash two”.
+Make sure that symbols, math notation, and other glyphs have the desired textual output when read by a screen reader.
+For example: "1/2" should read as “one half” and not “one slash two”.

 * Consider using MathML for math notations.
 See example: [Mathematics](Mathematics.html).
 * Acronyms and abbreviations should use the <abbr> element with the relevant aria properties.
 For example:
-    * <abbr role="text" title="kilograms" aria-label="kilograms">kg</abbr>
+    * `<abbr role="text" title="kilograms" aria-label="kilograms">kg</abbr>`
-    * <abbr role="text" title="miles per hour" aria-label="miles per hour">mph</abbr>
+    * `<abbr role="text" title="miles per hour" aria-label="miles per hour">mph</abbr>`
-    * Also see:  https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr rel="nofollow" target="_blank" class="link-external"
+    * Also see:  <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr" rel="nofollow" target="_blank" class="link-external">https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr</a>

 * For icons and symbols, use alt-text (if it is an image) and aria-label <a href="http://www.w3.org/WAI/GL/wiki/Using_aria-label_to_provide_labels_for_objects" rel="nofollow" target="_blank" class="link-external">http://www.w3.org/WAI/GL/wiki/Using_aria-label_to_provide_labels_for_objects"</a>
 * If images are in the background and are cosmetic, they do not require text descriptions.
 Provide text descriptions for visual content that is important to the interaction.